BarryClarke/Fundamentals---Assessment-2019/README.md

 To best explain and discuss the tips dataset, please follow the below link to a jupyter notebook [tips dataset jupyter notebook](https://nbviewer.jupyter.org/github/BarryClarke/Fundamentals---Assessment-2019/blob/master/Tips%20dataset.ipynb)

-*Note: as this notebook contains certain text formatting that is not loading into GitHub, nbviewer is the best location to open this file
+*Note: As this notebook contains certain text formatting that is not loading into GitHub, nbviewer is the best location to open this file.

+Firstly, we look at the use of the pandas package to present and analyse the data.
+Pandas offers some very useful tools that can help manipulate and present the data in a meaningful manner.
+For instance, in the jupyter noetbook, two expressions of the data can be vewed through the use of the pandas and matplotlib packages.
+These plots give the viewer a good general idea as to the relationship between the total bill and the tip in each record of the tips dataset.
+Using this, the analyst can make general statements about the data.
+For example, generally speaking, the average tip varies bwteen 10% and 25%.
+Or, there is 1 outlier where the customer paid a tip of 70% of the total bill.
+These are all good starting points for analysing data

+A second package in Python that allows for a deeper descriptive statistical analysis is the Seaborn package.
+Typical uses of the seaborn package are used on the tips dataset in the notebook